-Community-based programs not affiliated with the University may also be confidential resources and would follow their own policies and procedures regarding reporting duties.
+Community-based programs not affiliated with the University may also be confidential resources and follow their own policies and procedures regarding reporting duties.

 However, these resources may have reporting obligations under state or federal law.
 For example, healthcare providers and certain other individuals are required to notify law enforcement when a victim seeks treatment for injuries related to a violent crime, including sexual assault.
 Similarly, all persons are required to notify law enforcement when they receive a report of sexual abuse of a minor.
+Confidential employees are also required to provide de-identified reports to appropriate University personnel for statistical purposes under state and federal law.